branislavjenco/branislavjenco.github.io/about.md

 You can find a more formal CV [here](https://branislavjenco.github.io/jenco_cv.pdf), otherwise all the information is on LinkedIn.

-This site is where I write about things I've learned, things I find interesting and mistakes I've made.
+This site is a technical blog where I write about things I've learned, things I find interesting and mistakes I've made.

 ### Contact me